HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes Part 2.md

 <br>

-## Success codes and error codes
+## Success Codes and Error Codes

 In PowerShell, or for programming languages in general, 0 = success, 1 or anything else means failure/error.

 <br>

-## How to get the names and AppIDs of installed apps of the current user in PowerShell?
+## How to Get the Names and AppIDs of Installed Apps of the Current User in Powershell?

 ```powershell
 Get-StartApps